opengisch/QgisModelBaker/docs/background_info/oid_tid_generator.md

 It's defined as `OID TEXT*16` and follows some specific requirements.

-It requireds an 8 char prefix and 8 char postfix:
+It requires an 8 char prefix and 8 char postfix:

 - **Prefix (2 + 6 chars):** Country identifier + a *global identification part* assigned once by the [official authority](https://www.interlis.ch/dienste/oid-bestellen)